Sunday, 14 June 2020

 Last light of the day

-Once out of the valley the Karloo Pools Track is a joy as it traverses along the steep side of Heathcote Brook.
-The later afternoon sun made the experience all the more enjoyable.
-At the head of the valley, the track crosses Heathcote Brook and finally arrived back in civilisation, alongside the Sutherland Communications Centre of the Rural Fire Service.
-Like Waterfall, the train station at Heathcote also backs directly onto the national park.
+Once out of the valley, the Karloo Pools Track is a delight, winding along the steep sides of Heathcote Brook.
+The late afternoon sun made the experience even more enjoyable.
+At the head of the valley, the track crosses Heathcote Brook and finally emerges back into civilisation, beside the Sutherland Communications Centre of the Rural Fire Service.
+Like Waterfall, the Heathcote train station sits right on the edge of the national park, making for an easy and satisfying exit after a long day of hiking.

-Luckily it wasn't long before I was back on the replacement bus to Sydney, enjoying the sunset while being ferried around for once, rather than driving.
-There are a few more walks I'd like to do using the train, the jewel in the crown of the national park being the Coast Track - keep your eyes peeled for that.
+uckily, it wasn’t long before I was back on the replacement bus to Sydney, enjoying the sunset while being ferried around for once, rather than driving.
+There are still a few more walks I’d like to tackle using the train, with the jewel in the crown of the national park—the Coast Track—definitely high on the list.
+Keep your eyes peeled for that one.

 No comments :